brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Time that the offline video download completed (whether normally, cancelled, or failed).

-This time is stored as the floating point number of seconds since the standard `NSDate` reference date.
+This time is stored as an NSNumber representing the number of seconds since the standard `NSDate` reference date.
 This value is useful when sorting by the time each download completes.
 This value is not set until the download completes.
+You can generate an `NSDate` object from this number with: `-[NSDate dateWithTimeIntervalSinceReferenceDate:]`.

+**`kBCOVOfflineVideoLicenseAbsoluteExpirationTimePropertyKey`**

+Time that the offline video download will expire if using a FairPlay license.
+This value is only stored with version 6.2.2 and later of the iOS Native Player SDK.

+This time is stored as an NSNumber representing the number of seconds since the standard `NSDate` reference date.
+This value is set every time a FairPlay license is acquired.
 You can generate an `NSDate` object from this number with: `-[NSDate dateWithTimeIntervalSinceReferenceDate:]`.

 **`kBCOVOfflineVideoOnlineSourceURLPropertyKey`**